 '''

-(\text{short-program+command-name}) \rightarrow \text{string}?
+(short-program+command-name) \rightarrow string?

 '''

 Returns a string that identifies the current command.
 When current-command-name is a string, then the result is the short name of the raco executable followed by a space and the command name.
 Otherwise, it is the short name of the current executable, as determined by stripping the path from the result of (find-system-path 'run-file).
+In either case, on Windows, an ".exe" extension is removed from the executable name.